Samake/BomberMan2D/README.md

 # BomberMan2D
-This is a simple 2D gamemode for multiplayer modification "MultiTheftAuto" (https://www.multitheftauto.com) of the game GTA:San Andreas.
+This is a simple BomberMan 2D-Gamemode for the multiplayer modification "MultiTheftAuto" (https://www.multitheftauto.com) for GTA:San Andreas.

+Steering:

+Move character --> w, a, s, d OR Arrow up, Arrow left, Arrow down, Arrow right Place bomb     --> Space